wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (c) If the international application, the designation of any designated State or the priority claim is withdrawn under Rule 90_bis_ after the technical preparations for international publication have been completed, notice of the withdrawal shall be published in the Gazette.

-### Rule 49 Copy, Translation and Fee under Article 22
+### Rule 49---Copy, Translation and Fee under Article 22

 ##### 49.1 Notification